-Instrumental Studies principals include: bassoon, cello, clarinet, double bass, euphonium, flute, French horn, guitar, harp, oboe, percussion, saxophone, trombone, trumpet, tuba, violin or viola.
+Instrumental Studies principals include: bassoon, cello, clarinet, double bass, euphonium, flute, guitar, harp, horn, oboe, percussion, saxophone, trombone, trumpet, tuba, violin or viola.

-Music education majors must hold membership in a large music ensemble each semester (except for the semester they are enrolled in Directed Teaching).
+Music education majors must hold membership in a large music ensemble each semester (except for the semester they are enrolled in Clinical Practice).
 In addition, students may be required to hold membership in a small ensemble as determined by their departments.